-- 10.1 A reminder will be sent for all invoices unpaid usually after 4 days past the due date, i.e. day 34 after the invoice is raised. - 10.2 If after a further 15 days the invoice is unpaid, i.e. day 49 after the invoice is raised, a pre legal letter (letter before action) will be issued, and a request for the supporting information for legal action may be sent to the Service. - 10.3 After a further 7 days if the invoice is still unpaid, the Corporate Debt Team may commence legal action.
+- 10.1 A reminder will be sent for all invoices unpaid usually after 1 day past the due date, i.e. day 33 after the invoice is raised. - 10.2 If an invoice is unpaid after a minimum of 6 days past its due date (i.e. 36 days after the invoice is raised) a telephone reminder is made to the debtor by the Corporate Debt Team to recover the amount due. - 10.3 If after a further 10 days the invoice is unpaid, a pre legal letter (letter before action) will be issued, and a request for the supporting information for legal action may be sent to the Service. - 10.4 After a further 7 days if the invoice is still unpaid, the Corporate Debt Team may commence legal action.

-Stage When How Reminder notice 34 days from date of invoice Generated by the debtors system Letter before action 49 days from date of invoice Generated by the debtors system Request for supporting information for legal action On decision to take Court action Manually generated Email to Service requesting proof of debt in 7 days Legal action On receipt of full documentation from Service Legal action taken to recover debt
+Stage When How Reminder notice 33 days from date of invoice Generated by the debtors system Telephone reminder 36 days from date of invoice List generated by the debtors system Letter before action 46 days from date of invoice Generated by the debtors system Request for supporting information for legal action On decision to take Court action Manually generated Email to Service requesting proof of debt in 7 days

+Legal action

+On receipt of full documentation from Service

+Legal action taken to recover debt

-Note\ these tasks will be performed by the Corporate Debt Team.
+Note these tasks will be performed by the Corporate Debt Team.

-- 10.4 At any time after the issue of a reminder notice the Corporate Debt Team may refer the debt to a debt collection agency or, in the case of outstanding commercial rents where the debtor is still in occupation, the Corporate Debt Team may refer the debt to an enforcement agent to follow the Commercial Rent Arrears Recovery process (CRAR) as set out in the Taking Control of Goods Regulations 2013.
-Once a case has been referred to a debt collection agency or enforcement agent any payment arrangement the debtor enters into must be made directly with that agency unless the Corporate Debt Team agrees otherwise. - 10.5 The Corporate Debt Team will attempt to trace any debtors if it is known they have absconded or use external agents to do so.
-Where an external agent is used, charges will apply to the originating Service for this work. - 10.6 Recovery action may be halted at any part of the process if the debtor enters into suitable payment terms with the Corporate Debt Team to clear the debt by instalments within a reasonable timeframe. - 10.7 Recovery action may be halted at any part of the process if the originating Service decides not to allow recovery for the good of the service.
+- 10.5 At any time after the issue of a reminder notice the Corporate Debt Team may refer the debt to a debt collection agency or, in the case of outstanding commercial rents where the debtor is still in occupation, the Corporate Debt Team may refer the debt to an enforcement agent to follow the Commercial Rent Arrears Recovery process (CRAR) as set out in the Taking Control of Goods Regulations 2013.
+Once a case has been referred to a debt collection agency or enforcement agent any payment arrangement the debtor enters into must be made directly with that agency unless the Corporate Debt Team agrees otherwise. - 10.6 The Corporate Debt Team must attempt to trace any debtors who have absconded or use external agents to do so.
+Where an external agent is used, charges will apply to the originating Service for this work. - 10.7 Recovery action may be halted at any part of the process if the debtor enters into suitable payment terms with the Corporate Debt Team to clear the debt by instalments within a reasonable timeframe. - 10.8 Recovery action may be halted at any part of the process if the originating Service decides not to allow recovery for the good of the service.
 When this happens the originating Service must bear the cost.
-The Corporate Debt Team will arrange to raise a credit note to cancel the charge and will also recharge the Service for any fees and costs already incurred. - 10.8 In cases of non-payment for non-statutory services, Services should consider withdrawing any ongoing or future service provision no later than the pre-legal letter stage (49 days) to prompt payment. - 10.9 No further requests for goods or services should be actioned until outstanding debts are paid in full.
+The Corporate Debt Team will arrange to raise a credit note to cancel the charge and will also recharge the Service for any fees and costs already incurred. - 10.9 In cases of non-payment for on-going services withdrawal of nonstatutory services must be initiated no later than the pre-legal letter stage (46 days) to prompt payment. - 10.10 No further requests for goods or services should be actioned until outstanding debts are paid in full.
 Services must check the debtors system to confirm this.